buttonpushertv/buttonpusherTTRPG/01-Campaigns/Test Campaign Ladonia/05-Atlas/States/5-Histhepia/30-Magritia County/Saros.md

 > let fileName = context.bound.id + "-" + context.bound.name;
 > console.log("##### - :", fileName);
 > navigator.clipboard.writeText(fileName);
-> let url = encodeURIComponent(context.bound.mapLink) + "%26export%3DPNG";
+> let url = context.bound.mapLink;
 > return engine.markdown.create(`
 > ~~~meta-bind-button
-> label: Download Map as PNG
-> icon: ""
-> hidden: false
-> class: ""
-> tooltip: ""
-> id: ""
+> label: Open map in Browser to download
 > style: primary
-> actions:
+> action:
->   - type: open
+>  type: open
->     link: "obsidian://opengate?title=${encodeURIComponent(context.bound.name)}&url=${url}&position=center"
+>  link: ${url}
 > ~~~
 > `)
 > ```
 >
-> > [!Note]- City Maps may need Scale adjusting
-> > The `scale` setting of `.5` is arbitrary.
-It seems to work for Village maps.
-There is no scale, but by setting the unit (in the Leaflet block above) to `feet` things seem to feel about the right size.
-> >
-> > If it's a City Generator map, there is a scale legend, but they don't seem to have a uniform sizing.
-The scale can be different, even between multiple maps with a `0-200m` scale legend.
-It's annoying, and can probably be ignored, but if you *want* to get it close, you can adjust it.
-> >
-> >  In Leaflet, zoom in to the corner where the scale legend is and, by Shift-Clicking, you can create a measurement tool.
-Start at '0' and measure over to the first increment.
-Adjust the `scale` value in the Leaflet block above so that the measurement tool is accurate.
-It's difficult to get it exactly precise.
-Once you start adjusting them, though you begin to develop a sense of which way to go to get it dialed.
-> >
-> > Oh, and *yes*, it is annoying that Villages work in `feet` and Cities are in `meters`.
-These are *your* maps though.
-There's nothing to say you can't set City maps to all be in `yards` instead of `meters`.
-The distances will be near enough.
->
 > [Link to Saros on FMG Map](https://azgaar.github.io/Fantasy-Map-Generator/?maplink=https://dl.dropboxusercontent.com/scl/fi/s1ildj50q943p20hgqsvz/Ladonia-2024-04-13-18-07.map?rlkey=tt7j7x4gqbhxu043p5q2f2ucx&dl=0&scale=3&x=236.9&y=698.3)

+%% City Maps may need Scale adjusting - see `unit: feet` line above in Leaflet block (around line 80-81) The `scale` setting of `1` is arbitrary.
+It seems to work for the Burg maps - City or Village.
+By default the CityGen maps will likely have the `scale bar` visible.
+I recommend hiding it.
+The City Gen uses meters.
+The Village Gen has no scale defined.
+Once you hide it in the CityGen Settings, it should stay hidden for several visits to these maps.%%

-> [!metadata]+ Burg Map (Live from Web)
+> [!metadata]- Burg Map (Live from Web)
 > ```custom-frames
 > frame: Watabou-Procgen Arcana
 > style: height: 1000px;